cfenollosa/os-tutorial/README.md

 you jump right to folder 05 and don't know why there is a `mov ah, 0x0e`, it's because you missed lecture 02.
 Really, just go in order.
 You can always skip stuff you already know.

-2. Read each README first.
-Especially the first line, which details the concepts you should be familiar with before reading the code.
+2. Open the README and read the first line, which details the concepts you should be familiar with before reading the code.
+Google concepts you are not familiar with.
+The second line states the goals for each lesson.
+Read them, because they explain why we do what we do.
+The "why" is as important as the "how".

-3. Read the README.
+3. Read the rest of the README.
 It is **very concise**.
-The only theory is the required to understand the code and there are tips on what to look at when you open the code file(s)

-4. Look at the code examples.
-Some times you may be able to write them yourself just from the hints on the README.
+4. (Optional) Try to write the code files by yourself after reading the README.

+5. Look at the code examples.
+They are extremely well commented.

-5. Experiment with them and try to break things.
-Try to change pointers and registers and see what happens.
-You know, the usual.
+6. (Optional) Experiment with them and try to break things.
+The only way to make sure you understood something is trying to break it or replicate it with different commands.

-TL;DR: First read the README on each folder, then decide if you will implement it yourself or just read the provided code files.
+TL;DR: First read the README on each folder, then the code files.
+If you're brave, try to code them yourself.

 Contributing